 Why an army?

 Why does the EU need an army now?
-After all, Soviet Union (never a threat, anyway) dissolved nearly 30 years ago.
+After all, the Soviet Union (never a threat, anyway) dissolved nearly 30 years ago.
 Ursula von der Leyen, the newly appointed (not elected, of course) European Commission President, says the EU is ready to ditch “soft power” and flex its muscles to “assert itself on the world”.
 When he was Commission President, Jean-Claude Juncker said, “With its own army, Europe could react more credibly to the threat to peace in a member state or in a neighbouring state.”

 There is no limit to the EU’s ambitions.
 Listen to European Parliament Brexit Coordinator Guy Verhofstadt addressing the LibDem conference on 15 September 2019: “The world order of tomorrow is not a world order based on nation states or countries, it’s a world order that is based on empires … ” The conference rapturously applauded his call for a European empire.
-Is that what pro-EU voters knew they were voting for?
+Is that what pro-EU voters were voting for?

 The empire has its allies here, in Parliament, in the Foreign Office, the Treasury, the Ministry of Defence, the media, the trade unions.
 While falsely accusing Leave voters of nostalgia for empire they put forward a sentimental picture of an internationalist, peaceful EU.

-But the facts point to a different reality, said the speaker – the EU impoverishes millions of African farmers by denying them the right to trade fairly with EU member countries; strips the fish from West African waters, imports cheap food, raw materials and labour from former colonies; wages trade wars; and has fuelled wars on two continents – in the Balkans, Ukraine and Libya.What should Britain’s defence policy be?
+But the facts point to a different reality, said the speaker.
+The EU impoverishes millions of African farmers by denying them the right to trade fairly with EU member countries; strips the fish from West African waters, imports cheap food, raw materials and labour from former colonies; wages trade wars; and has fuelled wars on two continents – in the Balkans, Ukraine and Libya.What should Britain’s defence policy be?
 “Well, not to build any empire!
 We should defend our people, secure our borders and our fishing waters, defend trade routes, defend against terrorists like ISIS, stop the people-traffickers (stop the boats and you stop the deaths), and deter any who threaten our independence,”, he said.
 “We should unite on our common commitment to democratic values, national unity and national independence.”

 In the very lively discussion that followed, speakers from the floor explored a wide range of issues associated with the topic.